See and Feel The Braillo Difference

 Braillo Embosser heavy duty Timing Belt

-In partnership with both the timing and drive wheels, the main drive/timing belt controls the printing operations.
-In a Braillo, this main belt wraps around two sets of timing wheels and the main motor drive wheel.
+Working in tandem with the timing and drive wheels, the main drive/timing belt governs the printer’s operations.
+In a Braillo printer, this belt wraps around two sets of timing wheels and the main motor drive wheel, ensuring precise and synchronized movement.

-Braillo uses a thick, heavy-duty steel belt tensioner that provides constant and strong pressure, while the competitor uses a thin plastic tensioner susceptible to bending and breaking while under the lightest stress.
+Braillo addresses this with a thick, heavy-duty steel belt tensioner that delivers consistent, strong pressure.
+In contrast, competitors use a thin plastic tensioner that is prone to bending or breaking under even minimal stress.

 Braillo braille embosser steel tensioner